 2. Dial down on the distractions

 When you go to a professional exhibition, you will realize that most of the appealing artworks are ones that have simplistic and plain backgrounds.
 It’s okay to keep things minimal as modern photographs are mostly so.
 In order for your view to quickly grasp the idea behind your portrait, you need to keep your background as plain as a canvas, and by ‘canvas’ we mean consistency which is free of clutters or unnecessary distractions.
-A backdrop that doesn’t consists of too much of variegated colors that creates good contrasts and lets the subject stand out.
+A backdrop that doesn’t consist of too many variegated colors creates good contrasts and lets the subject stand out.
 Then again, if you have a completely clean background then it may pose the risk of making your subject look superimposed.
-In such cases, you can look for sceneries that contains textures which augment dimensions into your photo, for example a vine covered wall or a wooden fence.
+In such cases, you can look for sceneries that contain textures that augment dimensions into your photo, for example, a vine-covered wall or a wooden fence.

 3. Lighting and Mood

-Are you out to click a glamorous fashion portrait, or an artistic shot, or even a press image that must convey a deep rooted message?
+Are you out to click a glamorous fashion portrait, or an artistic shot, or even a press image that must convey a deep-rooted message?
 Then what you need to do is focus closely on the mood which you set for your photos.
-Different intentions can be established through use of light, setting and color.
+Different intentions can be established through the use of light, setting, and color.
 If you want your images to look more naturalistic then clicking them in an outdoor setting with plenty of greenery and on a sunny day can help.
 Also, if you wish to set a more sullen mood filled with shadows, then you can experiment more with darker shades of colors and shadow textures to build contrast.
 Remember that lighting is the primary key to good photography.
-Applying different set ups can help you achieve variable changes to your photos.
-You can either opt for natural lights such as the light entering a room from a window, or even use studio lights to establish a canvas like background.
+Applying different setups can help you achieve variable changes to your photos.
+You can either opt for natural lights such as the light entering a room from a window or even use studio lights to establish a canvas-like background.